 These schools are:

-Schools that advertise they use MODG curriculum, but are not listed here did not receive training from MODG, and are not endorsed in any way by MODG.
+Schools that use MODG curriculum but are not listed here are not affiliated with MODG and are not endorsed by MODG.

 (Note: A guarantee of training in content and methodology does not in any other way represent an endorsement of the physical school.)